jamesshore/quixote/CONTRIBUTING.md

 Pull requests are welcome!
 Here are specific contributions we're looking for:

-* **Support more CSS properties.** Quixote can test any CSS property using the [`QElement.getRawStyle()`](docs/QElement.md#elementgetrawstyle) method, but [`QElement` properties](docs/QElement.md#properties) are more sophisticated.
-They work consistently across browsers, allows relative comparisons, and provide better failure messages.
-Eventually, we'd like to represent every CSS property.
-To add new properties, see the [Architecture](#architecture) section below.
-Please open an issue before doing too much work so we can discuss the API design.
+* **Add more assertions.** Quixote can test any CSS property using the [`QElement.getRawStyle()`](docs/QElement.md#elementgetrawstyle) method, but the built-in assertions are more sophisticated.
+So far, Quixote's assertions have focused on layout, but We'd like to have assertions for every aspect of page rendering.
+To learn how to add an assertion, see the [Architecture](#architecture) section below.
+Please open an issue before starting work so we can discuss the API design.

 * **Start the website.** I've set up [quixote-css.com](http://www.quixote-css.com) for documentation, but so far, it's just a placeholder.
 The source code is in [docs](docs).